Configure Prisma Access for Mobile Users

 - If you chose toUse Company Domainfor your portal hostname, you must add a DNS entry on your internal DNS servers to map the portal hostname you defined to the Portal DNS CNAME displayed on thetab (for example,Cloud ServicesConfigurationMobile UsersOnboardingGeneral<).portal_hostname>.gpcloudservice.com

-- Deploy the GlobalProtect app software to your end users.For Mac OS or Windows users, you can direct users to the Prisma Access portal address, where they can download the GlobalProtect app from the portal.Prisma Access manages the version of the GlobalProtect app on the portal and this is not configurable; however, you can Manage Upgrade Options for the GlobalProtect App in Panorama to control the availability of an app version and control the ability of users to download it.Mobile app users can download and install the GlobalProtect mobile app from the appropriate app store for their operating systems.
+- Deploy the GlobalProtect app software to your end users.For Mac OS or Windows users, you can direct users to the Prisma Access portal address, where they can download the GlobalProtect app from the portal.Prisma Access manages the version of the GlobalProtect app on the portal and you can select the active version from the versions that Prisma Access hosts, as well as control the ability of users to download it.Mobile app users can download and install the GlobalProtect mobile app from the appropriate app store for their operating systems.

 Recommended For You